-The aim of the Sensory Integration Network is to promote education, good practice and research into the theory and practice of Ayres' Sensory Integration.
+The aim of Sensory Integration Education is to promote education, good practice and research into the theory and practice of Ayres' Sensory Integration.

 We are a not-for-profit organisation with a broad membership base, drawn mainly from the United Kingdom and Ireland.
 The business is managed by a board of seven directors drawn from our membership.

-The aim of the Sensory Integration Network is to promote education, good practice and research into the theory and practice of Ayres' Sensory Integration.
+The aim of Sensory Integration Education is to promote education, good practice and research into the theory and practice of Ayres' Sensory Integration.
 We do this by: